leisaker/data-science-diplomatura/Mentorship Project — Space Object and Debris Prediction (2025)/Readme.md

 ## Contents

-This folder contains the notebooks and materials corresponding to the different stages of the mentorship project, including analysis, modeling, and results.
+This folder contains the notebook and materials corresponding to the different stages of the mentorship project, including analysis, modeling, and results.

-Only the student project work is included in this repository.